Unsupervised Deep Generative Models for Anomaly Detection in Neuroimaging: A Systematic Scoping Review: Results

-\paragraph{Architecture recap.} VAEs extend the autoencoder framework by introducing a probabilistic latent space.
-Instead of mapping each input deterministically to a single code, the encoder outputs the parameters of a probability distribution - typically a Gaussian defined by mean and variance.
-This latent distribution is regularised to match a simple prior, most often a standard multivariate normal $\mathcal{N}(0, I)$.
-During training, latent samples are drawn from this distribution and passed through the decoder to reconstruct the input.
-The learning objective therefore combines a reconstruction error with a Kullback–Leibler (KL) divergence term that enforces similarity between the learned latent distribution and the prior \citep{Kingma2013}.
-This probabilistic formulation encourages smooth latent representations, improves generalisation, and allows new samples to be generated directly from the prior.
+\paragraph{Architecture recap.} Variational autoencoders extend the deterministic autoencoder framework by introducing a probabilistic latent space.
+Instead of mapping each input to a single latent code, the encoder outputs the parameters of a distribution - typically a Gaussian defined by mean and variance -regularised toward a prior, most often $\mathcal{N}(0, I)$ \citep{Kingma2013}.
+During training, latent samples are drawn from this parameterised posterior distribution and passed through the decoder to reconstruct the input.
+The learning objective combines a reconstruction term with a Kullback–Leibler (KL) divergence that encourages alignment between the learned latent distribution and the prior.
+In unsupervised anomaly detection, anomalies are inferred from reconstruction residuals and/or latent-space deviations.

-\paragraph{Architectural trends and innovations.} Beyond the canonical VAE, several major extensions have been proposed to improve reconstruction fidelity and anomaly localisation.
-One such refinement is the \textit{spatial VAE}, where the latent representation is preserved as a low-resolution feature map rather than collapsed into a single dense vector.
-This spatial structure maintains correspondence between latent units and image regions, enabling anatomically more faithful reconstructions and improved segmentation performance, particularly in 3D neuroimaging \citep{Lambert2021, Bengs2021}.
-Another important extension is the Vector Quantised VAE (VQ-VAE) \citep{Oord2017}, which replaces the continuous latent space with a discrete codebook of embeddings.
-By enforcing quantisation, VQ-VAEs capture more global and semantically meaningful features, expanding the receptive field and improving the modelling of long-range dependencies.
-Building on this design, \citet{Pinaya2022-2} introduced an autoregressive transformer trained on healthy data to \textit{heal} pathological latent codes in brains affected by tumours or MS, mapping unhealthy codes to their closest healthy equivalents.
+\paragraph{Architectural variations.} Several extensions of the canonical VAE were proposed.
+Spatial VAEs preserved the latent representation as a low-resolution feature map rather than collapsing it into a dense vector, maintaining spatial correspondence between latent units and anatomical regions \citep{Lambert2021, Bengs2021}.
+Vector-quantised VAEs (VQ-VAEs) replaced continuous latent variables with discrete codebooks of embeddings to capture more structured latent representations \citep{Oord2017}.
+Building on this formulation, transformer-based autoregressive models were trained on healthy data to modify pathological latent codes toward healthy counterparts \citep{Marimont2021, Pinaya2022-2}.

-Loss design has been another major direction. \citet{Sato2019} removed the log-variance term from the reconstruction loss, arguing that it primarily captures normal anatomical variation rather than pathology.
-Retaining only the squared error term improved robustness to fine anatomical details and increased stroke-detection AUROC on the ATLAS dataset by $6.1$ points.
-Similarly, \citet{Wijanarko2024} proposed a triplet-VAE with three parallel branches (anchor, positive, negative), all sharing weights.
-Their multi-component loss combined L1 terms, KL divergence between anchor and positive, a weighted sum of L2 reconstruction errors, and the Structural Similarity Index Measure (SSIM) applied to the negative input, achieving Dice $0.61$ and AUROC $0.98$ for tumour segmentation and detection.